plot-openssl-speed

 ecdh_brp ecdh_brp

-The next figures show the counter examples.
+The following figures show the counter examples.

-ECDSA/ECDH (NIST curve over a prime field, OpenSSL 3.0.5):
+ECDSA/ECDH (NIST curve over a prime field, OpenSSL 3.0.5 source code built and run on Ubuntu 20.04):

 ecdsa_p ecdh_p

-ECDSA (NIST curve over a prime field, LibreSSL 2.8.3):
+ECDSA (NIST curve over a prime field, LibreSSL 2.8.3 shipped with macOS 12.4):

 Hash function SHA/SHS